ocrmypdf/OCRmyPDF/docs/advanced.rst

 locate the binaries.
 By modifying the ``PATH`` environment variable, you can override the binaries that OCRmyPDF uses.

-Changing tesseract configuration variables
+Changing Tesseract configuration variables
 ------------------------------------------

-You can override tesseract's default `control parameters <https://tesseract-ocr.github.io/tessdoc/tess3/ControlParams.html>`__ with a configuration file.
+You can override Tesseract's default `control parameters <https://tesseract-ocr.github.io/tessdoc/tess3/ControlParams.html>`__ with a configuration file.